cedric-kiama-wachira/Software-Engineering/README.md

 Perfected the banner and still a lot of work to do on my banner code.
 Now I want to fetch data from publicly accessible REST api

 Reading the Kubernetes document preparation for the kubestronaut exam starts now.
 May 23 2025 at 7:40 AM

+Have started my journey on Kubernetes concepts and so far so good.

+Let me switch to my coding as I will be deploying this program in my K8S.